-This is the first in a series of deadly cuts that I have experienced and a proposed solution.
+This article is the first in a series of deadly cuts I’ve experienced and my proposed solutions.

 Software Documentation Gaps

-The worst part of this common problem is that people are afraid to present their problems.
-I expect someone to correct me and say I’m dumb for not knowing how to do this.
+The worst aspect of this common problem is the fear of presenting problems.
+I expect a correction saying I’m dumb for not knowing this.
 This behavior is not productive.
-Shutting people down does not help improve user experiences for anyone.
+Shutting people down doesn’t improve user experiences.